a fee-based online consultation clinic for Obstetrics & Gynecology

 Edema is usually the first sign to occur followed by high blood pressure and then by proteinuria.

-Cause of PET : The exact cause is unknown but it is believed to be associated with a defect of the immunological mechanism involved in normal fetomaternal host response.
+• It is believed to be associated with a defect of the immunological mechanism involved in normal fetomaternal host response.

-Signs and Symptoms of PET:
+Signs and Symptoms of PET

 • Mild PET: In mild cases of PET, blood pressure is persistently at and above 140/90 mmHg but below 160/110 mmHg.
 There may be edema and/or proteinuria.